 Leeza Soho is the most recent of four project collaborations between Zaha Hadid Architects and Soho China that total 15 million square feet (1.4 million m²) of award-winning office and retail space.

-Zhang Xin, CEO of Soho China explained: “China attracts the best talent from around the world.
-It’s important to work with architects who understand what the next generation requires; connecting communities and traditions with new technologies and innovations to embrace the future.”
+Zhang Xin, CEO of SOHO China explained: “China attracts the best talent from around the world.
+It’s important to work with architects who understand what the next generation requires; connecting communities and traditions with innovative new technologies to embrace the future.”